 - Bonus: Warm-Up + Cool-Down Session

-If you’re now eager to try Yin yoga yourself but don’t know how to start, let Yin mindfulness yoga trainer Chris Su take you by the hand.
+If you’re now eager to try some restorative Yin yoga poses yourself but don’t know how to start, let Yin mindfulness yoga trainer Chris Su take you by the hand.
 In his 7-session Yin yoga program The Power of Deep and Mindful Relaxation on TINT he shares with you his knowledge about mindful breathing and mindfulness mediation, which will help you to develop an understanding about Yin yoga.

-We also collected a series of 9 stress-relieving Yin yoga poses which you can immediately put into practice now to unwind, calm down and release tension in various areas of the body.
+We also collected a series of 9 restorative Yin yoga poses which you can immediately put into practice now to unwind, calm down and release tension in various areas of the body.
 All you need to do is roll out your yoga mat and make sure you have props such as blankets, bolsters, and yoga blocks handy to support the body.

 1. Release Tension with Cow Face Pose (Gomukhasana)